engroliver/student-refference/README.md

 <br>

 ### Skeleton
-The wireframes for mobile and laptop display for the web application can be accessed [here](https://nanometre.github.io/historic-site-finder-tgc-proj1/images/readme-images/skeleton.pdf)
+The wireframes for mobile and laptop display for the web application can be accessed [here](https://nanometre.github.io/historic-site-finder-tgc-proj1/images/readme-images/skeleton.pdf).

 ### Surface
 **Colours**: As the web application revolves around the history of Singapore, the colour scheme of brown, yellow and white is used to replicate the sepia toning commonly found in photographs of olden Singapore.
 Contrasting font colours are used to make it easier for users to read.

 <img src='./images/readme-images/colour-palette.png' style='display:block'>
 <br>

 **Font Choice**: San-serif fonts are used for its legibility and readability.

-**Icons and Markers**: With the exception of the weather markers and icons, the colours of all icons and markers are selected to match the colour scheme of the web application for uniformity.
+**Icons and Markers**: Excpet for the weather markers and icons, the colours of all icons and markers are selected to match the colour scheme of the web application for uniformity.
 Blue have been selected for the weather markers and icons as it is generally associated with the sky.

 ## Features
 Features | Descriptions
 -------- | -------------
-Generate random heritage sites | This feature generates a random historic site, monument and museum each time the page reloads.
+Generate random heritage sites | This feature generates a random historic site, monument, and museum each time the page reloads.
 The 'Show on Map' button located at the bottom of the page will direct users to the map page and zoom in to the location.
 It would potentially allow users to discover new sites that they were unaware about.
 The feature is implemented by generating a random number then accessing the specific entry in the data using the randomly generated number.
-Search for heritage sites by name | This feature allows users to search for any heritage sites by it's name.
+Search for heritage sites by name | This feature allows users to search for any heritage sites by its name.
 The feature is implemented using the ```filter()``` method.
 Display heritage sites layers on the map| This feature allows users to show or hide the layers they would prefer to see.
 Only one heritage site layer would be visible to avoid cluttering of the map.
 Display weather forecast | This feature allows users to check the 2h and 24h weather forecast, making it convenient for users to plan a spontaneous or day trip to a heritage site.
 Display information of location by clicking on marker | Clicking on the location or weather markers display the information about the location.
-The location marker would shows the name, description and an image.
+The location marker would show the name, description and an image.
 While the weather marker would show the name of area and the nowcast.
 Show current location of user| After agreeing the web application to track their current location, users can enable the layer to show their current location on the map.
 Reset map by removing all markers | This feature allows users to clear the map of all markers and restart from a cleared map.
 Suggestion page | This feature allows users to submit a suggestion to the database.
 The suggestion form has form validation which would prompt users when invalid input is submitted.
 However, this feature is a work in progress as there is no backend to handle the submission request.